cygnus8929/Selectr-wiki1/Options.md

 });
 ```

-You function should then utilise the first parameter to access the object:
+Your function should then utilise the first parameter to access the object:
 ```javascript
 function myDataRenderFunction(data) {
     var template = [